devonik/nuxt-i18n-data/README.md

 Find and replace all on all files (CMD+SHIFT+F):
 - Name: Nuxt i18n data module
 - Package name: nuxt-i18n-data
 - Description: This nuxt 3 module can be used to load locale messages in the vue-i18n instance.
-The api configured in the config will be called initial after nuxt build and can be called again via plugin that is provided by this module - access via $i18nData
+The api configured in the config will be called initial within nuxt build and can be called again via plugin that is provided by this module - access via $i18nData
 -->

 # Nuxt i18n data module